Kusuma19072001/LUMA-2.0/README.md

 2. Create pages in `src/pages/`
 3. Add types in `src/types/`
 4. Add services in `src/services/`
+5. Add custom hooks in `src/hooks/` if needed
+6. Add contexts in `src/contexts/` for shared state
-5. Update database schema if needed
+7. Update database schema if needed
-6. Add tests if applicable
+8. Add routes in `src/App.tsx`
+9. Update this README if adding major features

+### Component Guidelines

+- Use Tailwind CSS utility classes for styling
+- Keep components focused and reusable
+- Use TypeScript interfaces for props
+- Implement proper error handling
+- Follow accessibility best practices

 ### Database Migrations